redis/redis-doc/commands/command.md

 ## ACL Categories

-Available starting from Redis 6.0
+Available starting from Redis 6.0.0

 For more information please check the [ACL page][ta].
-[ta]: /topics/acl

-## Additional Information
+## Command hints

-Available starting from Redis 7.0
+Available starting from Redis 7.0.0

-The element at index 7 (zero-based) of each element in `COMMAND`s reply is a a map with additional information.
+Helpful information about the command, to be used by clients/proxies.

-For the complete structure of that map please check the [command-info page][tb].
+For more information please check the [command hints page][tb].

-[tb]: /topics/command-info
+## Key specs

+Available starting from Redis 7.0.0

+An @array-reply, where each element is a @map-reply describing a method to locate keys within the arguments.

+For more information please check the [key-specs page][td].

+## Subcommands

+Some commands have subcommands (Example: `REWRITE` is a subcommand of `CONFIG`).
+This is an @array-reply, with the same format and specification of `COMMAND`'s reply.

 @return